 In my younger days, I had similar experiences (though never with checks that were just a few weeks old).
 I'd write a check, and it would remain un-deposited for several months.
 What a dilemma!
 Should I use the money to buy comic books?
 Or should I keep it in my account in case the check actually goes through?
 Because I toed the line so close to zero, the answer was important.

-In my case, every check was eventually deposited and funds withdrawn from my account.
+In my case, every check was eventually deposited, and funds were withdrawn from my account.
 This hurt me twice because I, too, had added the money back into my checkbook.
-Dumb but true.
+Dumb, but true.